• Skip to primary navigation

 Remember, always forage safely and responsibly.
 If you are uncertain about the identification of any plant or berry, consult a local expert or guidebook before consuming.

-Wild Grapes – How to Identify, Use, and Enjoy
+Wild Grapes – How to Find, Use, and Enjoy

 Filed Under: Foraging Tagged With: benefits of elderberry, elderberries, elderberry, elderberry bush, elderberry syrup, elderberry tree, foraging, foraging elderberries, foraging fruit